CALCRL

-Calcitonin receptor-like (CALCRL), also known as the calcitonin receptor-like receptor (CRLR), is a human protein; it is a receptor for calcitonin gene-related peptide.
+Calcitonin receptor-like (CALCRL), also known as the calcitonin receptor-like receptor (CRLR), is a protein that in humans is encoded by the CALCRL gene.
+This protein is a component of 3 distinct receptors that are activated by hormones like calcitonin gene-related peptide and adrenomedullin.

 Tissue distribution

 RNA expression charts show highest expression in lung and adipose tissue in humans.
 Cell types that express the highest levels of CALCRL include oligodendrocyte precursor cells, endothelial cells, lymphatic endothelial cells, adipocytes, endometrial stromal cells, as well as dendritic cells.

 Structure

 The calcitonin receptor-like (CALCRL) protein is a class B G protein-coupled receptor (GPCR) characterized by seven transmembrane helices and a relatively large N-terminal extracellular domain (ECD) comprising 100–160 residues and three conserved disulfide bonds.
 CALCRL forms functional heterodimeric complexes with one of three single transmembrane receptor activity-modifying proteins (RAMPs), namely RAMP1, RAMP2, or RAMP3, which determine its ligand specificity.
 The extracellular domain of CALCRL consists of one α-helix, two antiparallel β-strands, five loop regions, and is stabilized by intramolecular disulfide bonds, which are crucial for ligand binding and specificity.
 The CALCRL/RAMP complex presents a unique ligand-binding pocket, enabling selective recognition of peptide agonists on the extracellular surface, which then triggers conformational changes in transmembrane helices to facilitate intracellular G-protein coupling and signal transduction.